rachel-mclean/dig333-final-project/README.md

 * Mini 9g Servo motor
 * Piezo knock sensor
 * 1M resistor
+* Breadboard
 * USBC adaptor, if you have a Mac computer
-* Wood, enough to build the 6 pieces in the dimensions given below
+* Wood, enough to build the 6 pieces in the dimensions given below (for a MacBook Pro)
 * 1 hinge
 * 6 screws
 * 1 sewing needle (or similar)
 * Staples
+* Wire
 * Small rubber band
 * Eraser (or similar)
 * Access to Adobe (optional)